01.

 Goal

-As a visual designer, I was responsible for defining the visual style, ensuring adherence to safety standards, implementing the design across the final project, and maintaining quality control.
+As visual designer, my responsibilities were defining the visual style, enforcing rigorous safety standards, implementing the UI design throughout the project, and maintaining design consistency and quality across screens.

 02.